9001/copyparty/docs/devnotes.md

 * run `make -C deps-docker` to build all dependencies
 * run `./rls.sh 1.2.3` which uploads to pypi + creates github release + sfx

+# debugging

+## music playback halting on phones

+mostly fine on android,  but still haven't find a way to massage iphones into behaving well

+* conditionally starting/stopping mp.fau according to mp.au.readyState <3 or <4 doesn't help
+* loop=true doesn't work, and manually looping mp.fau from an onended also doesn't work (it does nothing)
+* assigning fau.currentTime in a timer doesn't work, as safari merely pretends to assign it

+can be reproduced with `--no-sendfile --s-wr-sz 8192 --s-wr-slp 0.3 --rsp-slp 6` and then play a collection of small audio files with the screen off, `ffmpeg -i track01.cdda.flac -c:a libopus -b:a 128k -segment_time 12 -f segment smol-%02d.opus`

 # todo